ch-nisar89/machine-learning-approaches-for-cardiovascular-disease-prediction/README.md

 ## 🧑‍💻 Author

 **Nisar Ahmed**

 **Kelsey Mclachlan**

 ---

 ## 📜 License

 This project is intended for academic and educational use only.
-Not for clinical decision-making or commercial trading.
+Not for clinical decision-making.